sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 Bugfixes:
 -----------
-- A missing Library Name File within the FunctionLibrary Directory could cause the Nodepack to not load when mixed with single node releases from Ideascale.
+- A missing Library Name File within the FunctionLibrary Directory could cause the Nodepack to not load when mixed with single node releases from mari.ideascale.com.
 - various fixes for MAC configurations that had issues with the Nodepack before
 - Turning on Displacement in Shaders no longer causes a Shader Error when the Nodepack is installed
 - UV Mode for Noises that broke in Nodepack 1.21 Maintenance release is now fixed